-Deakin University has generously provided funding for the digitisation of the Geelong Advertiser.
-These newspapers can be accessed through Trove, a significant National Library of Australia (NLA) project.
-It was through using this valuable resource that an interesting character – known by his nom de plume D.O.D. (whose name was actually Henry Charles Dod) – made himself known.
+Deakin University has contributed funds to assist with the digitisation of the Geelong Advertiser.
+These newspapers can be accessed through Trove, a National Library of Australia (NLA) project.
+It was through using this valuable resource that an interesting character – known by his nom de plume D.O.D.
+(Henry Charles Dod) – made himself known.

 This rare collection of papers provides a snapshot in time illustrating the slow and steady progress of a new scientific discipline becoming an accepted and practiced profession in a young country.
 Although well established as a discipline in other parts of the world, Town Planning was accepted as a serious issue in Australia only in the early 1900s.